absperf/tpcollections/README.md

 * Supports
 * Supported and tested on every reasonable version of Python and SQLite.
-  * Tests are run all supported versions of Python, and on all in-support versions of RHEL, CentOS, Fedora, Debian, and Alpine Linux.
+  * Tests are run all supported versions of Python, and on all in-support versions of RHEL, CentOS, Fedora, Debian, Ubuntu, and Alpine Linux.
     * This includes versions of Python or SQLite otherwise considered out of support by upstream.
 At the time of this writing, this includes CentOS 7 and therefore Python 3.6.8 and SQLite 3.7.17.